Effective August 31, 2023

 - Customer or Account Holder: If you've made an account with us, you're a Customer.

 - End User: If you're using a Service that requires a Dromo license key, you're an End User.

 What we collect and how we use it

 We may collect and process your information, including personal data, when you:

 - Visit our website, including any subdomains like developer.dromo.io.

 - Upload data using our Services.

-- engage with us in other related ways, including at any events or in any personal communication.
+- Engage with us in other ways, like attending events or personal communication.

 What information do we collect?

 When you sign up, use our Service, or get in touch with us, you may provide personal details like: